-This is a vegetable dish that my girl and I loved most.
-We always eat this whenever dining out in a particular “Zhi Char” stall (Local Chinese stir-fry stall) near my house.
-They cook it really simple and nice, especially the crispy dried shrimps, it really does complement the steamed rice so greatly!
+This is a vegetable dish which I loved most.
+We always eat this whenever dining out in a particular “Zhi Char” stall (Local Chinese stir-fry stall) nearby.
+They cooked it really simple and nice, especially the crispy dried shrimps, it really does complement the steamed rice so greatly!
 However, paying S$8 each time for my regular ordering of this simple French bean with just the dried shrimps, I did feel the ouch… Hence…..
 Needless to say, I tasted, and tried cooking it at home, of course.

 1 packet of French bean (String bean), rinsed, trimmed away both ends